AvianFlu/gpgstore/ReadMe.md

-       add [new tier file] - encrypts the provided file and adds it as the lowest tier. list - list all locally available tiers. list keys - list GnuPG keys currently available. decrypt [file] - decrypts the provided file (will be replaced). rm [tier] - deletes the given tier. rm all - deletes all tiers.
+       add [new tier file] - encrypts the provided file and adds it as the lowest tier. list - list all locally available tiers. list keys - list GnuPG keys currently available. view [file] - decrypts the provided file and displays its contents. rm [tier] - deletes the given tier. rm all - deletes all tiers.
        help - show this help and exit.

-**Please Note** that you will need to enter the password for your secret key in order to use it for decryption.

-## Todo

-     Implement 'use [tier]'
-     ( while using a tier, gpgstore enters and holds a prompt )
+       use [tier] - opens [tier] in sub-prompt

-     commands while inside a tier:
+     commands while 'using' a tier:
-       add  <name>    - adds a new credentials object rm   <name>    - removes a credentials object list <name>    - list all credential objects ( dont show sensitive data ) view <name>    - view sensitive data
+       list <name>    - lists all credential objects ( doesn't show sensitive data ) view <name>    - view sensitive data
-       edit <name>    - edits a credentials object exit           - exits
-       use  <tier>    - switches context to new tier
+       use  <tier>    - switches context to new tier exit           - takes you back to your shell